X16Community/x16-docs/X16 Reference - Appendix C - 65C02 Processor.md

   * Add 65C02 addressing modes for ADC AND CMP EOR LDA ORA SBC STA
   * Add flag changes where relevant (likely missing some)

-## Possible 65C816 Support Compatibilty

-The 8-Bit Guy has indicated that a future upgrade path for the X16 may involve the WDC 65C816.
-The '816 is  _almost_ fully comnpatibe with the 65C02 **except** for 4 opcodes (`BBRx`, `BBSx`, `RMBx`, and `SMBx`).
-If you plan on using these opcodes in your programs, be aware they may need to be modified should the `816 become officially supported.

 ## Overview

-The WDC65C02 CPU is a modern version of the MOS6502 with a few additional opcodes and addressing modes capable of running at up to 14 MHz.
+The WDC65C02S CPU is a modern version of the MOS6502 with a few additional opcodes and addressing modes and is capable of running at up to 14 MHz.
 On the Commander X16 it is clocked at 8 MHz.

 This is not meant to be a complete manual on the 65C02 processor, though is meant to serve as a convenient quick reference.
 Much of this information comes from 6502.org and pagetable.com.
 It is been placed here for convenience though further information can be found at those (and other) sources.

+## Possible 65C816 Support Compatibility

+The 8-Bit Guy has indicated that a future upgrade path for the X16 may involve the WDC 65C816.
+The '816 is  _almost_ fully compatible with the 65C02 **except** for 4 opcodes (`BBRx`, `BBSx`, `RMBx`, and `SMBx`).
+If you plan on using these opcodes in your programs, be aware they may need to be modified should the `816 become officially supported.

 ## Opcode Tables